stzoran1/n8n-settings/README.md

 2. Install N8N globally following official instructions
 3. Copy start_n8n_app.sh file in desired directory to run the N8N as Daemon
 4. Create Supervisor Daemon to take care of N8N process
+5. Create n8n-backups folder and copy n8n-backup.sh in this folder
+6. Make this sh cile excutable
+7. Check if aws console exists and install if not
+8. Configure aws config and add IAM user with FullS3Access
+9. Run backup script to test
+10. Add running backup script in CRON